stugrul/offer-service/README.md

 The application is built in Java 8 with Spring Boot while benefiting Test Driven Development

+The application is using an H2 in memory database

 There are 5 endpoints available, all endpoints produces and consumes Json representations. (application/json)

 GET http://localhost:8082/offers